Connection and Recruitment

 If you sign with a prep school before you graduate high school then you should talk to the coach about how to plan your summer.
 AAU teams, prep school live period events, and elite camps are vital for being seen by college coaches.
 Since the prep school coach’s job is to get his players to the next level, he will have a good idea of what level a player is before school begins in the Fall.
 Ideally you will tell your prep school coach your goals and what schools you want him to reach out to.
 The coach will then tell you if it makes sense to attend any of these colleges’ elite camps.
 Most of these camps have staff members from multiple colleges and at all levels working them.
 The prep school coach will also let college programs know of your interest and invite them to the open gyms during the Fall.

-Once you arrive at a prep school in the fall you will go through orientation then get into the swing of classes and workouts.
-A valuable time for players is the open gyms in the fall.
+Once you arrive at a prep school in the fall you will go through orientation then get into the routine of classes and workouts.
+A valuable time for players is the open gyms in the Fall.
 These are important as college coaches from all over the US descend on these schools to look for recruits.
 Offers can be made.
 One of my clients did so well during open gym that he signed with a D1 school in September after only two weeks of open gym at his prep school.
 During this fall period prep school coaches will get their players in shape through conditioning and stronger in the weight room.
 At this age players will be more inclined to put on muscle since they are maturing as young men.